armishr/activity-detection/README.md

 ### Activity Classification ###
 This project aims to classify the current activity of the person using accelerometer data only.
 The board used in the project is an Arduino Nano BLE Sense board which has an in-built accelerometer sensor of sampling frequency of 119 Hz and can detect accelerations in all three directions.
-The model was trained on Google colab using data collected from a Smart-phone which has a sample rate of 3.2 kHz.
+The model was trained on Google Colab using data collected from a Smart-phone which has a sample rate of 3.2 kHz.
 The data was preprocessed to make the data around 80-90 Hz.

 Currently, the model can predict 3 activities:
 1. Standing